 - While many investors prefer to buy well-known cryptos, undervalued coins are also worth considering.
 In fact, some underrated and underpriced assets offer impressive innovations but are simply not marketed well.

-- Some of the undervalued coins that you should consider in 2021 are Ethereum, Binance Coin, Bitcoin, Bitcoin Cash, Tezos, EOS, MIOTA, Zcash, DASH, and Cardano, among others.
+- The most undervalued cryptocurrencies of 2021 that you should consider in 2021 are Ethereum, Binance Coin, Bitcoin, Bitcoin Cash, Tezos, EOS, IOTA, Zcash, Dash, and Cardano, among others.

 - When it comes to new coins, always be aware of crypto scams and make sure you follow the crypto regulations imposed by the country you’re based in.

-- To find an undervalued crypto worth considering in 2021, however, one must first invest in proper trading education, practice, and emotional self-control.
+- To find an undervalued crypto worth investing in for 2021, one must first invest in proper trading education, practice, and emotional self-control.